Meet Roy Moore, the Trump-like candidate who won Alabama's GOP primary

 Related: Alabama GOP Senate Candidate Uses Racial Slurs in Speech

 His fighting spirit began well before he entered law school at the University of Alabama.
 After graduating from West Point in 1969, he served as a military police officer in Vietnam.
-His insistence on strict discipline, earned him the derisive nickname “Captain America,” and he took to sleeping surrounded by sandbags for fear a fellow soldier would try to kill him.
+His insistence on strict discipline earned him the derisive nickname “Captain America,” and he took to sleeping surrounded by sandbags for fear a fellow soldier might try to kill him.

-“I did not consort with the troops," he wrote in his memoir, and had a boxing ring constructed so the men could relieve their frustration with his command.
+“I did not consort with the troops," he wrote in his memoir, adding that he had a boxing ring constructed so the men could relieve their frustration with his command.
 “I took on all challengers.
 I won all of my fights.”

 Later, after losing an election in Alabama, he spent nine months training in martial arts so he could return to the state and achieve some vindication by defeating a second-degree black belt in a tournament.
 “It was a symbolic victory and one I needed,” he wrote.